90 Years of the Oriental Theatre From Saxe to Milwaukee Film

 Six Points has evolved from a traditional neighborhood retail district symbolized by its heart and soul, the Oriental Pharmacy to a student bar-hopping scene for the past few decades to the recent spate of new apartment buildings (think The Standard above our East Branch) that whisper gentrification to some.

 The Central Library's Art, Music & Recreation Department has a playbill collection of some of the stage acts at the Oriental from 1928 to 1964.
 Please call (414) 286-3071 to make an appointment to view them.
-A recently donated collection of many of the early 1980s-early 1990s Oriental movie schedules will be processed.

 The Art and Humanities departments also have clipping files on the Oriental Theater.
 The latter can be viewed by calling Humanities at (414) 286-3061.
 While our Wisconsin Architectural Archive does not have the plans for the Oriental, it does have some Dick & Bauer plans, including Saxe's Garfield Theater, which still stands next door to our Martin Luther King branch.
 Call the Art Department to view architectural plans.